-When the AI Act comes into force, companies will need to identify the type of AI they are developing and the level of risk as described under the draft AI Act.
+When the AI Act comes into force, companies will need to identify the type of AI they are developing and the level of risk as described under the AI Act.
 The actions required will depend on the level of risk.

-These types of AI are prohibited (full list awaiting publication).
+These types of AI are prohibited (covered Art 5, and Annex II).
 Using them can result in fines of up to 7% (or €35 million, if higher) of annual worldwide turnover.
 Types of unaccepted uses include: social scoring, exploiting vulnerable persons, and various biometric uses.